strangehurst/PNML.jl/docs/src/structure/type_hierarchies.md

 # Many-sorted Algebra Concepts

-The PNML Specification builds the High-level Petri Net Graph as a layer using a Core layer (PnmlCore).
+The PNML Standard builds the High-level Petri Net Graph as a layer using a Core layer (PnmlCore).
 The main feature of the HL layer (HLCore) is to require all annotation labels to have <text> and <structure> elements.
 All meaning is required to reside in a single child of <structure>.
 With the <text> for human/documentation use.

 Implemented so that it is mostly part of the PnmlCore implementation.
 At which level, both <text> and <structure> are optional.